laravel-liberu/documentation/docs/frontend/filters.md

 - `interval` - `object`, optional, default `{min: null, max: null}`, the min-max interval
 - `locale` - `string`, optional, default `en` - the locale used for the picker

-### bulma/EnsoDateFilter.vue
+### bulma/LiberuDateFilter.vue

-This Bulma styled date filtering component, built on top of the generic version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.
+This Bulma styled date filtering component, built on top of the generic version of the component is designed to be used within the **Liberu ecosystem**, requiring less configuration from the dev.

 #### Props